Ledger-Donjon/ledger-donjon.github.io/hall-of-fame.md

 ---

-Ledger thanks the following security researchers (in alphabetical order) for having contributed to the security of Ledger products through the Bug Bounty
+Ledger thanks the following security researchers (in alphabetical order) for having contributed to the security of Ledger products through the Devices Bug Bounty program:
-program:

 ### 2019